malpal64/GVSU-CIS350-ECMM/docs/software_requirements_specification.md

 # Functional Requirements

 1. Movement
-    i.
-The player shall move up one unit when the user presses the up arrow. ii.
-The player shall move down one unit when the user presses the down arrow. iii.
-The player shall move left one unit when the user presses the left arrow. iv.
-The player shall move right one unit when the user presses the right arrow.
+    1. The player shall move up one unit when the user presses the up arrow.
+    2. The player shall move down one unit when the user presses the down arrow.
+    3. The player shall move left one unit when the user presses the left arrow.
+    4. The player shall move right one unit when the user presses the right arrow.

+2. Procedurally Generated Levels
+    1. The game shall produce unique levels.
+    2. The game shall increase difficulty when continuing to the next level.
+    3. The system shall generate a new level once the current level’s objectives have been reached.